Leaving your fixed-rate early

 Fixed-rate mortgages give you security.
-You’re locked into a price for a set amount of time and know exactly how much you need to pay every month.
+You’re locked into a price for a set amount of time and know exactly how much you need to pay each month.
 But what happens if you consider leaving your fixed-rate early and decide to remortgage?
-Can you do it, should you do it, and what are the pros and cons?
-We’ve put this guide together with everything you need to know about remortgaging during the fixed rate.
+Can you do remortgage before the end of a fixed term, should you, and what are the pros and cons?
+We’ve put this guide together with everything you need to know about remortgaging early on a fixed rate.

 What is a fixed-rate mortgage?